zampat/neteye4/monitoring/tornado/README.md

 ## Extending the rule and matching of

-Extend the ruleset to match:
+Extend the ruleset' to match:
-- the hostname from "SNMPv2-MIB::sysName.0"
+- the hostname from 'SNMPv2-MIB::sysName.0'
-- the days of uptime from "DISMAN-EVENT-MIB::sysUpTimeInstance"
+- the days of uptime from 'DISMAN-EVENT-MIB::sysUpTimeInstance'
-- extra: verify value "NET-SNMP-EXAMPLES-MIB::netSnmpExampleHeartbeatRate" < 100
+- Extra points: verify value 'NET-SNMP-EXAMPLES-MIB::netSnmpExampleHeartbeatRate' < 100

-Rule WITH:
+We consider defining a new rule according the provided samples in rule "sample_regex_with_monitoring_action".

+Define the WITH section to match the OID "DISMAN-EVENT-MIB::sysUpTimeInstance".
+Please note the above JSON structure: you need to address the entire path, therefore event.payload.oids.DISMAN-EVENT-MIB::sysUpTimeInstance.
+Life would be too easy when just copy-paste the name ... you need to define the OID within  " " as it contains spaces or other non-word characters.
+Remember also to escape the " with \".

+Here it goes:
 ```
 {
   "type": "AND",